jnbrn/tumblr-collector/README.md

 1. Make sure you're on a Tumblr likes page
 2. Refresh the page before collecting
 3. Check the browser console for error messages
+4. Clear extension storage if experiencing data issues
-4. Try reloading the extension
+5. Try reloading the extension

 ## Contributing

-Feel free to submit issues and enhancement requests!
+Contributions are welcome!
+Feel free to:
+- Submit bug reports
+- Propose new features
+- Create pull requests
+- Improve documentation

+## License

+This project is licensed under the MIT License.